-The Bug Out Bag List – 17 Necessary Categories
+Bug Out Bag List of Essential Items

 Having access to clean water, or making it, is crucial in every situation.
 However, it is one of the less exciting categories of “survival gear,” so it tends to get overlooked.
 Water is also hefty, so you shouldn’t plan on carrying much.
 You cannot carry three days’ worth of water on your back in any practical situation.

 With that said, we recommend having some safe, potable water in your bag.
 In a survival situation, you don’t know when you’ll be able to get water.
 You need some on standby until a water source is located or until you can purify it.

 I recommend storing at least 27 ounces of water to get you through a day or so – even more if the local temperatures in your area are very hot or cold or if you’re expecting to be exerting yourself.
 You’ll need this per person.
 Some experts recommend as much as three gallons of water, but that would weigh 24 pounds – far too much for most individuals, especially if mobility is important to you.

 I have a 40-ounce Klean Kanteen that I use for water storage.
 This container can pull double-weight because I can use it to boil water without electricity.
 Plus, this metal canteen isn’t going to break or spill inside the bag, unlike a plastic bottle.

 Once you have water stored, you’ll also need a way to purify or filter water.
 These methods are different.
 Purifying water involves using tablets or other products to treat water, making it safe to drink chemically.
 Filtering water uses a filter to capture disease-causing microbes as water passes through.
 I recommend using a filter in most instances, as it is faster.
 Purifying can take hours, while filtering takes only a few minutes.
 However, while it may seem excessive, it is still not a bad idea to purify your water and filter it.